Fequently Asked Questions

 Detailed information about required immunizations is available under the internship details as you browse internships in the HRI system.

 Copies of your immunization records may be obtained from your health care provider, your parents or guardians and sometimes from your high school.

-If you need to obtain an immunization, you may go the Student Health and Wellness Center (SHWC) or your personal health care provider.
+If you need an immunization, you may use your personal healthcare provider.